 Creating a supportive environment starts with understanding how symptoms impact daily life.
 An estimated 1.1 billion people worldwide will have experienced menopause by 2025.
 The average age of menopause — when someone hasn’t had a menstrual cycle for 12 months — is 51, but symptoms can start up to a decade before.
 That means more employees than you might expect are managing not only well-known symptoms like hot flashes but sleep loss and mood-related symptoms, too.

-These symptoms can be seriously disruptive: 70% of those going through or who went through menopause considered making a job-related change to better manage symptoms.
-One in five even considered changing jobs to access support.
+These symptoms can be seriously disruptive: 54% of those going through or who went through menopause considered making a job-related change to better manage symptoms.
+One in three even considered one major job change, including retiring early, taking extended leave, or quitting altogether.

 Part of the problem is that while menopause symptoms are common, receiving treatment is not.
-42% of women say they’ve never discussed menopause with a health provider, and only one in five women have received a referral to a menopause specialist.
+32% of women say they’ve never discussed menopause with a healthcare provider.
 This is due in part to the fact that in the U.S. healthcare system, training around menopause is limited.
 Most medical schools don’t teach students about menopause.
 Just 20% of OB/GYN residency programs provide any kind of menopause training — and most are elective.

 Menopause and low T are linked to other conditions